shimenghuang/rbscCI/README.md

-# rfastci
+# bscCI
-An R package for fast calculation of confidence intervals based on C++
+Blyth-Still-Casella confidence interval

+This package is an R wrapper of the C++ implementaton https://github.com/keithw/biostat.
+It requires C++11 and boost library: https://www.boost.org/.

+(TODO)